bakermoran/bakers_personal_site/content/pages/about.md

 ---
-title: "About me"
-template: "page"
+template: page
+title: About me
+slug: about
-socialImage: "/photo.jpg"
+socialImage: /photo.jpg
+draft: false
 ---

 ![A picture of me.](/photo.jpg)